niederschelden/Freitippen/README.md

 ## Circuit

-The goal is to demonstrate that the subsequent implementation of a safety-relevant locking function against unintended activation would have been possible, similar to what is now used in newly delivered motors.
-The developed circuit allows for the locking of the 12V control of electrically operated bed motors.
-The circuit prevents the activation process of the internal relay until a predefined number of button presses have occurred.
-The circuit detects the activation request using a voltage divider and a debouncing capacitor without activating the motor's relay.
-After multiple button presses, the relay ground is released through a transistor.
+The objective is to showcase the feasibility of implementing a safety-critical locking mechanism to prevent unintended activation, akin to the operation of loading dock ramps with foot control, a concept familiar to me since the 1980s, as well as contemporary practices seen in newly manufactured motors.
+The devised circuit facilitates the securement of the 12V control for electrically powered bed motors.
+By design, the circuit halts the activation sequence of the internal relay until a predefined number of button presses have transpired.
+The activation signal is ascertained using a voltage divider and a debouncing capacitor, all the while refraining from engaging the motor's relay.
+Upon successive button presses, a transistor liberates the relay's grounding.

 ## Note